tytydraco/yessleep/out/My_daughter_has_been_doomscrolling_for_fourteen_days.md

 After hopping a chain link fence, and trespassing into the premises, I eventually found the entrance to the station, its facade crumbling, its surface covered in spray paint.

-I looked down at the crowbar I was holding, an instinct grab on my way out of the house, and gripped it in my hand, as my body trembled from fear and adrenaline.
+I looked down at the crowbar I was holding, an instinct grab I made on my way out of the house, and gripped it in my hand, as my body trembled from fear and adrenaline.

-If dealing with two individuals possessed by the phone had been a terrifying ordeal, then I could only imagine what would come of confronting five or even ten of them.
+If dealing with two individuals possessed by the phone had been a terrifying ordeal, then I could only imagine what would come of confronting more.

-Luckily, it was only possibly for one cursed phone, and one possessed person, to be inside at any given time.
+Luckily, it was only possibly for one cursed phone, and one possessed person, to be in there at any given time.
 I reasoned.

 —